md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 **Quantitative variable:** Quantitative variables, also known as numerical variables, represent quantities or amounts.

 Example: Number of children a family, Weight of a man etc.

+### **Types of Quantitative Data:**

+- Discrete Data: Discrete variable can only take specific or distinct values.
+These values are typically whole numbers or integers and can be counted.
+Example: Number of students in a class (30, 31, 33 )

+- Continuous Data: Continuous variable is a type of variable that can take on any value within a given range and can be measured.
+Example: Height of a person.

 ### **Scale of Measurement:**
 There are four types of scale as follows: